anuvgupta/pocketjs/README.md

     - Connects to WebSocket server over WS/WSS
     - Receives and sends updates to/from server

 The WebSocket server runs independently from the Web Server, and can easily be appended to an existing application.
+&nbsp;
+Regarding program structure, pocketjs utilizes an *event-driven flow* model to simplify operations as much as possible within the bounds of PHP.

 ## Getting Started
 *View a live demo!*